 I became an egg donor because I have seen so many different perspectives of the egg donation process.
 I had worked with a woman who was going through the process herself and it was a wonderful thing to experience through her, she was elated to help a family and I just thought it was a beautiful thing that I want to be a part of.AnnaCRYOS EGG DONOR

 Will I be compensated for my donation as an egg or sperm donor with Cryos?

 Yes!
 Both sperm and egg donors with Cryos are compensated for their time and energy.

 Can my identification stay private as a donor?

 Yes!
 When you become a sperm or an egg donor with Cryos, you have the choice to make your identification private.
 We understand that different individuals have different needs and will not disclose your information.

 Yes!
 As a donor, you have the choice to release your identification so that future donor children can reach out to you once they turn 18.
 This is an option many people choose so future children can connect with their genetic origin.

 Do egg and sperm donors have paternity rights?

-No. As a donor, you do not need to worry about any paternal rights.
+No. When you become a sperm or an egg donor, you do not need to worry about any paternal rights.
 By becoming a donor with Cryos International, you sign away any paternity rights and have no legal obligation to parent any child created by your donation.